 Incidentally, our own Adam Spafford covered the mysteries of tape measure markings in an article from earlier this year, so for the sake of avoiding redundancy, I’ll leave that subject alone.
 But for all the other stuff you didn’t know you could do with your tape measure, this is the article for you!

-You’ve probably noted that the hook on the end of your tape measure has a little wobble to it.
+You’ve probably noted that the hook on the end of your tape measure has a little movement to it.
 Although this may grate at your nerves, don’t go pounding the rivets flat so that the hook doesn’t move anymore.
-The hook has some movement for a reason.
+The hook moves for a reason.

 That little shift in movement is all about overall accuracy.
-The hook itself has a thickness of exactly 1/16″, and wouldn’t you know it, the hook actually has exactly 1/16″ worth of give.
-When you use a tape measure, this feature helps with precision from both the inside edge and outside edge of whatever you measure.
+The hook itself has a thickness of exactly 1/16″, and wouldn’t you know it, the hook actually has exactly 1/16″ worth of movement.
+When you use a tape, this maintains precision by accounting for the width of the hook from both the inside edge and outside edge of whatever you measure.

-A measurement taken from the outside edge will pull your hook away from the tape so that you’re not adding the thickness of the hook to your measurement.
-When measuring from an inside edge, if you push into the edge with the tape, the hook presses into the tape to keep your measurement exact.
+Check out the images above.
+A measurement taken from the outside edge will pull your hook out so that you’re not adding the thickness of the hook to your total.
+When measuring from an inside edge, the hook presses into the tape to take into account its 1/16-inch thickness and keep your measurement exact.

-You’ve probably also noticed the slot in the front of your hook.
-This wasn’t a manufacturing effort to reduce material costs; it’s actually there to accommodate the head of a tenpenny nail or a screw.
-This feature helps for when you’re trying to measure from the center of something, say, a stud.
-Pound your nail halfway into the center of your stud, hang the end of your tape from the nail, and measure away.
+You’ve probably also noticed the slot or hole in the front of many tape measure hooks.
+This wasn’t a manufacturing effort to reduce material costs.
+It’s actually there to accommodate the head of a tenpenny nail or a screw.
+This feature helps when measuring from the center of a stud.
+Pound a nail halfway into the middle of a stud, hang the end of your tape from the nail, and go.

 This feature also helps with marking out radii.
 Need to mark out a 6″ circle on a board?
 Find the center, hammer in your nail, and use the tape and a pencil to mark out a perfect circle.